feijaouk/antoniocloud.com/docs/index.md

 ---

-I hope you enjoy my website as much I updating it.
+I hope you enjoy my website as much I enjoy updating it.

 **The opinions expressed are my own and do not necessarily represent those of [current](https://aws.amazon.com) or [past employers](https://www.linkedin.com/in/antoniofeijaouk/).**